freand76/digsim/docs/documentation.md

 <img alt="Note" src="images/Note.png"/>
 </p>

-Notes with (or without) descriptive text can be added to the circuit.
+Notes with (or without) informative text can be added to the circuit.

 ## Wires